OhShINT/ohshint.gitbook.io/Lists_of_OSINT_Web_Resources/1-Complete-List-of-OSINT-Web-Resources.md

 - [Priyom](https://priyom.org/)
   Contains both current and historical information about number stations, allowing the recording, listening and analysis.
 - [Sondehub](http://sondehub.org/)
-  A worldwide map of radiosondes with detailed info (altitude, coordinates, frequency, manufacturer, sonde-type and more.
+  A worldwide map of radiosondes with detailed info such as altitude, coordinates, frequency, manufacturer, sonde-type and more.

 ## **HAM Radio**